 Opera Touch is a fast, lightweight browser which has won the Red Dot Communication Design Award for its unique user interface design.
 It also seamlessly pairs with the Opera desktop browser through the My Flow feature.

 List of key changes

 Here’s a highlight of the changes that we’ve introduced.

 Add more computers, tablets and phones to your My Flow to share notes, links and images between them.

 2. Private Mode

 Because sometimes you want to keep your browsing under the radar.
-Private mode, also known as “incognito mode”, is a feature that creates a separate session for browsing, one that doesn’t appear in your browser’s history.
-In addition, all data stored during that session – for example, cookies – can be wiped out.
+Private mode, also known as incognito mode, is a feature that creates a separate session for browsing, one that doesn’t appear in your browser’s history.
+In addition, all data stored during that session – cookies, for example – are wiped out.

 3. Dark Theme

-Some users prefer to browse the Web using a dark theme.
-It’s a personal preference but we are giving you a choice.
+Some users prefer to browse the web using a dark theme.
+It’s a personal preference and we are giving you the choice.

 4. Cookie dialog blocker